MEET ALAGBA: KING SOUN OF OGBOMOSO’S WORLD OLDEST TORTOISE (IJAPA)

-Kumoyede Ajao, then a prince started taking care of the tortoise and people started calling the tortoise “Ijapa Kumoyede” (Kumoyede’s tortoise).
+Kumaoyede Ajao, then a prince started taking care of the tortoise and people started calling the tortoise “Ijapa Kumoyede” (Kumoyede’s tortoise).
 When Kumoyede succeeded his father, Jogioro, they started calling the tortoise: “Ijapa Oba” (the kings tortoise).
 After Oba Kumoyede Ajao died, his son who was the “Aare ona-kakanfo” (the Yoruba nation generalissimo), Oba Toyeje Akanni succeeded him and inherited the tortoise.
-Since then, the tortoise has been inherited by 17 Souns of Ogbomosoland.
+Since then, the tortoise was inherited by 17 Souns of Ogbomosoland.

 THINGS TO KNOW ABOUT ALAGBA

 The tortoise was named Alagba which means “the elderly one” in Yoruba as a sign of respect because the tortoise had been acclaimed to be the oldest in Ogbomosoland.
-The tortoise refused to show any sign that he noticed me when I called it “ijapa” which is the Yoruba name for tortoise.
-In fact it was prepared to retreat back into its shell.
+On my visit to the Palace, the tortoise refused to show any sign that he noticed me when I called it “ijapa” which is the Yoruba name for tortoise.
+In fact, it was prepared to retreat back into its shell.
 But to my surprise, it stretched out its neck full of age, spots and thick rough warts, slowly opened its eyes and looked at me when I called it Alagba.

-Alagba eats food but prefers fruits more than food, especially pawpaw and banana.
-It only drinks water fortnightly and when he does, finishes a 25-litres bucket full of water.
-It also detest heat and plays a lot in the raining season
+Alagba used to eat food but prefered fruits more than food, especially pawpaw and banana.
+It used to drink water fortnightly and when he does, finishes a 25-litres bucket full of water.
+It also detested heat and plays a lot in the raining season